-For those of us who’ve had difficult childhoods, we’re not just looking to reduce our problems.
+For those of us who’ve had difficult pasts, we’re not just looking to reduce our problems.

 We want – we deserve – much more than that.
 We want well-being, and a good life.

 That means having the freedom to make our own decisions.
 It means being physically active and healthy.
 It means being good at things that are important to us, and being effective in the world.

 Choosing well-being for ourselves can help us to achieve the goals that are most meaningful to us, and to live up to our highest values, or at least move closer to those goals and values.
 Well-being means having fun.
 And it means feeling truly happy and fulfilled in our lives.

 Of course we can’t feel totally happy and fulfilled all the time.
 That’s especially true if you’ve had a rough childhood.
 But we all struggle with getting what we need versus doing what we have to do.
 Things can get out of balance.